Weekly Class with Ragnar in NYC

-Every session begins with Ragnar leading an ensemble warm-up and process-work featuring different elements of Michael Chekhov’s acting approach.
-This is followed by two hours of active scene work dedicated to each actor’s development in craft and art.
+Every session begins with Ragnar leading an ensemble warm-up in technique and process-work, followed by active scene-work dedicated to each actor’s development in craft and art.

-Upon acceptance into the class, a $80 deposit is required to hold your space.
-The remaining amount is due on the first day (February 17).
-Individual payment plans may be arranged (please inquire).
+Enrollment is on a monthly basis.
+The tuition is $250 / month (4 sessions).
+Upon acceptance into the class, a $50 deposit is required to hold your space.
+The remaining amount is due on the first day of class (check / cash).

-Ragnar Freidank has been on faculty at The New School’s MFA Acting Program in NYC for the past 10 years.
-He is one of the featured teachers and co-director of the acclaimed DVD series Master Classes in the Michael Chekhov Technique, produced by the Michael Chekhov Association (MICHA).
-He directed the award-winning narrative film Beautiful Hills of Brooklyn, starring Joanna Merlin, executive producer Bob Balaban.
+Ragnar Freidank has been creatively working with Michael Chekhov’s Acting Technique for the past 28 years as actor, director and filmmaker.
+He is one of the featured master-teachers of the acclaimed DVD series Master Classes in the Michael Chekhov Technique, which he co-directed for the Michael Chekhov Association (MICHA).
+He co-wrote and directed the award-winning narrative film Beautiful Hills of Brooklyn, starring Michael Chekhov’s last living direct student Joanna Merlin, executive producer Bob Balaban.
+Ragnar has been on faculty for The New School’s Acting Program in NYC since 2007.
 You can read more on our faculty page.

 How to Apply

-To apply, please send us a short message and Ragnar will contact you.
+To apply, please send a short message and Ragnar will contact you.
 Class size is limited.